Singin' in the Rain (musical): 2000 National Theatre

 A new production of the musical was staged at the Olivier Theatre (Royal National Theatre), from June 22 to July 20, 2000 and again from December 18, 2000, to January 27, 2001.
 This production was a transfer from the West Yorkshire production, which ran from December 1999 to February 2000.
 The cast featured Zoe Hart as Kathy, Rebecca Thornhill as Lina, and Paul Robinson as Don.
 The direction was by Jude Kelly, and choreography was by Stephen Mear.
 Thornhill received an Olivier Award nomination for her performance.

 2004 Sadler's Wells Theatre

-The musical was played at Sadler's Wells Theatre from July 29, 2004, to September 4, 2004, with direction by Paul Kerryson and choreography by Adam Cooper, who also played the lead role of Don Lockwood.
+The musical was played at the Sadler's Wells Theatre from July 29, 2004, to September 4, 2004, with direction by Paul Kerryson and choreography by Adam Cooper, who also played the lead role of Don Lockwood.
 The cast also included Simon Coulthard as Cosmo, Josefina Gabrielle as Kathy, and Ronni Ancona as Lina.
 Cooper's choreography was nominated for the 2004 Critic's Circle National Dance award.
 The show later transferred to Leicester Haymarket.